getzlab/igv_remote/README.md

 # igv_remote

-An attempt to automate snapshot pipeline from ipython.
+An attempt to automate snapshot/navigate pipeline from ipython.

 ## Usage